Neuraldominator/customer-signup-prediction/README.md

 # Customer signup prediction
 This project is focused on predicting the number of newly acquired customers over time.
-It will be used for energy procurement on the forward market and for marketing campaigns.
+It will be used for energy procurement and marketing campaigns.

 ## 1. Project description
 The two main components of this project are (i) building a preprocessing pipeline and (ii) prediction modeling.